 Fitting regulations |

-Fire doors must be installed by a qualified, Fire Door Inspection Scheme professional.
+Fire doors must be installed by a qualified Fire Door Inspection Scheme professional.
 The regulation checks should take place once every six months. |

 As long as the fire door is regularly maintained, a typical lifespan is 10-15 years.
-However, knowing when to replace a fire door is critically important as if it is not compliant, peoples’ lives are at risk.
+However, knowing when to replace a fire door is critically important, as if it is not compliant, people’s lives are at risk.
 Fire doors can become worn due to:

-The legislation states that "responsible persons" are responsible for maintaining, inspecting and assessing the suitability of a fire door to perform its purpose, but that raises the question - who is class as a "responsible person"?
+The legislation states that "responsible persons" are responsible for maintaining, inspecting and assessing the suitability of a fire door to perform its purpose, but that raises the question - who is classified as a "responsible person"?

 "Sometimes, confusion arises from the term “Person”, because it might be expected that the “Responsible Person” is an individual living person (or what, in law, is described as a “natural person”).
 However, commonly, the Responsible Person will be an organisation, such as a property company or firm of managing agents (or what, in law, is described as a “legal person”)."